The Cherryburn Times

 David Gray sadly died in 2015.
 David was very proud of his editorship of the Cherryburn Times.
 In 21 years he produced 35 issues, helped by a team of loyal lieutenants.
 In 2013 and 2014 special large issues of the Cherryburn Times were edited by Dr. David Gardner-Medwin and Dr. Peter Quinn before Marie-Thérèse Mayne (currently Exhibitions Officer at Durham Cathedral) became editor.

 In the list below you can click on the thumbnail to read a pdf of the issue.
 The PDF files date back to 1998.
-Researchers will be happy to hear that from Summer 2016 earlier issues of the Cherryburn Times including issue 1 from 1987 will be found in bound form in a number of libraries in the North East of England.
+Researchers will be happy to hear that soon earlier issues of the Cherryburn Times including issue 1 from 1987 will be found in bound form in a number of libraries in the North East of England.

 D.W.S.
 GRAY (1939-2015), Editor of the Cherryburn Times, Peter Quinn;